Deafness in Italy: Healthcare

-Deaf and hard of hearing people suffer from a lack of access to healthcare and information.
+Deaf and hard-of-hearing people often lack access to healthcare and information.
 During the COVID-19 pandemic in Italy, the deaf community was not able to access a lot of the information provided to hearing people.
-Usually information is given orally or in a written format.
-However, in Italy LIS interpreting has only been granted for news programs.
+Usually, information is given orally or in written format.
+However, in Italy, LIS interpreting has only been granted for news programs.
 During prior press releases given by the Prime Minister, the videos were subtitled but not interpreted in LIS.
 The Deaf community and the ENS had to lobby and fight for interpreting services in LIS for the head of the government's releases.
-Although the press releases were interpreted afterwards due to the cameraman's choice of aesthetics they decided to not capture the interpreter and only focused on the Prime Minister.
-The deaf community protested and since then TV channels modified the interpreters windows and all meetings of the Deputy's Chamber were translated in LIS.
-Thus, when the Prime minister delivered speech on Coronavirus, it was also translated in LIS by two interpreters.
+Although the press releases were interpreted afterwards due to the cameraman's choice of aesthetics, they decided not to capture the interpreter and only focused on the Prime Minister.
+The deaf community protested, and since then, TV channels have modified the interpreters windows, and all meetings of the Deputy's Chamber have been translated into LIS.
+Thus, when the prime minister delivered a speech on the coronavirus, it was also translated into LIS by two interpreters.
 During the lockdown in Italy, the deaf community also started using visual ICT tools to spread information to decrease the reliance on interpreting and subtitles.
-The spread of information during Coronavirus was due to the work of the deaf community lobbying and creating resources for each other.
+The spread of information during the coronavirus was due to the work of the deaf community lobbying and creating resources for each other.

 Deaf people also have significant difficulties communicating with health professions due to a lack of access to sign language interpreters as well as a lack of training and awareness among professionals.
-A study done on a systematic review that involves a 2% sample in Italy shows the interventions that can happen in healthcare that will decrease the gap.
-The most essential factor to achieving equitable care for deaf people is having a sign language interpreter present.
-It is not clear if Italy hospitals provide interpreters or not.
-Cultural sensitivity and non judgemental care were also a big factor for deaf patients.
-Education programs and online health interventions were also identified as a way to spread information and reaching deaf people effectively.
-In total there were seven main interventions the studies point out.
+A study done on a systematic review that involved a 2% sample in Italy shows the interventions that can happen in healthcare that will decrease the gap.
+The most essential factor in achieving equitable care for deaf people is having a sign language interpreter present.
+It is not clear if Italian hospitals provide interpreters or not.
+Cultural sensitivity and non-judgmental care were also big factors for deaf patients.
+Education programs and online health interventions were also identified as ways to spread information and reach deaf people effectively.
+In total, there were seven main interventions, as the studies point out.
 Based on the review, two major messages came out.
 The first is the importance of technology.
 The researchers believe technology can greatly improve communication between providers and patients.
 The second is that it is important to involve deaf communities as contributors in all steps of intervention design and implementation.